 NOTEBOOK ON CITIES AND CLOTHES

 WINGS OF DESIRE

 The digital restoration of the film was done in 2015.
 For this purpose, a 16 mm archive copy was scanned, retouched and color-corrected in a resolution of 2K.
 All work was carried out at ARRI Film & TV Services Berlin.

 ALABAMA (2000 LIGHT YEARS)

-In the up-coming years step by step more films are going to be digitally restored by the Wim Wenders Stiftung.
-For the following films the restoration has already started or is scheduled for this or the next year:
+In the up-coming years step by step more films are going to be digitally restored by the Wim Wenders Stiftung, especially the following:

 NICK’S FILM – LIGHTNING OVER WATER

 THE MILLION DOLLAR HOTEL